Closed form perturbative relativistic modifications to wave-packet dynamics in the quantum harmonic oscillator: Introduction

-Despite these advances, we are not aware of previous work that derive closed-form, time-dependent expressions for the relativistic corrections to the fundamental wave-packet observables for quantum harmonic oscillators.
-This is indeed a glaring omission and we make a complete analysis to narrow this gap in this work.
-We calculate new time-dependent expressions for the widths of wavepackets by calculating the time evolution of the Weyl operator in the presence of FW-corrected Hamiltonian.
+In fact, we are not aware of previous work that derive closed-form, time-dependent expressions for the relativistic corrections to the fundamental wave-packet observables for quantum harmonic oscillators.
+This is indeed a glaring omission and we find it is important that we address this issue here.
+We calculate new time-dependent expressions for the widths of wave-packets by calculating the time evolution of the Weyl operator in the presence of FW-corrected Hamiltonian.
 These modified expressions are then used to calculate expectation values of various time dependent observables which are related to the derivatives of the Weyl operator.
 Final expressions for modified expectation values of the square of position and momentum operators differ by a compact mathematical form which is expressed as the covariance of specific combinations of relevant operators.
 Then we use these modified expressions to specifically study Gaussian shaped wave packets since such wave packets in harmonic potentials provide an essential framework for understanding quantum dynamics, coherent-state evolution, and precision control of trapped particles.
-Starting from the FW-corrected Hamiltonian, we derive explicit analytic expressions for the relativistic corrections to the time dependent expressions for position and momentum widths ($\sigma_{q}(t)$ and $\sigma_{p}(t)$), and the uncertainty relationship ($\sigma_{q}(t) \sigma_{p}(t)$).
-These corrections include various harmonic components at $\omega$, $2\omega$, $3\omega$, and $4\omega$, as well as the secular $(\omega t)$ terms that reflect the nature of a truncated relativistic expansion.
+Starting from the FW-corrected Hamiltonian, we derive explicit analytic expressions for the relativistic corrections to the time dependent expressions for position and momentum widths, variances and the uncertainty relationship.
+These corrections include various harmonic components at $\omega$, $2\omega$, and $3\omega$.

 After deriving the explicit modifications for Gaussian wave packets we turn our attention to electron wave packets to numerically estimate these corrections.
 It may be recalled that for electrons, the non-relativistic harmonic oscillator (HO) describes a vast range of experimental situations with high accuracy; however, as trapping frequencies increase, the relativistic deformation of the kinetic energy induces systematic deviations in wave-packet observables.
 The leading FW perturbation \eqref{FW} breaks exact harmonicity and alters the time evolution of the wave-packet width, uncertainty product, and higher moments.
-These effects scale with the relativistic parameter
+These effects scale with the relativistic Oscillator Quantum to Rest Energy (OQRE) ratio of the wave-packet